Build your first Teams app using C#

 ngrok http 44327 -host-header=localhost:44327

-https://d0ac14a5.ngrok.io/hello to load your app's hello page.
-Instead of this URL, use the forwarding address displayed by
+Instead of the URL mentioned in Step 1, use the forwarding address displayed by

 If you have used a different port in the build and run step, ensure you use the same port number to setup the